KsaltedSalter/project-2/README.md

 issues
-sharing data between components / using props. used local storage in the end getting hold of and presenting the data from API
+sharing data between components / using props. used local storage in the end getting hold of and presenting the data from API grabbing the correct data from api. when there's an object within an object it gets tricky finding a news api and connecting to it using method we were taught